EdithChorev/Team1/README.md

 # Requirements

 First, let's check you have everything you need!
-This repo is dependent upon the following packages:
+This project was developed using `Python 3.7.1` with the following requirements: